2399matt/ChatRoom/README.md

 ## Overview

--Basic authentication with Spring Security for users(additional checks on username and password matching)
+- Basic authentication with Spring Security for users(additional checks on username and password matching)

--Websocket with SockJS / Spring config
+- Websocket with SockJS / Spring config

--Persistent chat history between users, loaded upon opening a chatroom
+- Persistent chat history between users, loaded upon opening a chatroom

--Basic JavaScript usage to fetch server-rendered fragments, initiate the WS, and append messages.
+- Basic JavaScript usage to fetch server-rendered fragments, initiate the WS, and append messages.

--Users can initiate a chat by clicking on the button of an online user, online users are kept track of with a concurrent HashMap, and event listeners
+- Users can initiate a chat by clicking on the button of an online user, online users are kept track of with a concurrent HashMap, and event listeners

 ---